-where $f_n$ has degree $d(n+1)$ if and only if $P(1) \neq 0$ (See Corollary 4.3.1 of \cite{EC1}.)
+and use it in the next section.
+We note that $f_n$ has degree $d(n+1)$ if and only if $P(1) \neq 0$ (see Corollary 4.3.1 of \cite{EC1}).
 These functions appear in many different contexts.
 The order polynomials of labelled posets has rational generating functions, \cite{EC1} where the classical Eulerian polynomial is associated with the special case of an anti-chain.
-Another example is Ehrhart polynomials of convex polytopes; if the polytope is taken to be the unit cube, the generating function has Eulerian polynomial in numerator (See Chapter 4 of \cite{EC1} and Chapter 8 of \cite{PEN}.)
+Another example is Ehrhart polynomials of convex polytopes; if the polytope is taken to be the unit cube, the generating function has Eulerian polynomial in the numerator (see Chapter 4 of \cite{EC1} and Chapter 8 of \cite{PEN}).